 Paris, collection of Jean-Baptiste Pierre Lebrun (1748-1813, painter and art dealer).
 His sale, Paris, April 11, 1791, lot 199: “ANTOINE WATTEAU . . .
 L’Intérieure d’un jardin, composition de six figures, où l’on voit deux hommes qui présentent des fleurs à des femmes.
 Plus loin, deux enfans sont assis sur l’herbe, tenant des fleurs.
-Un lointain ouvert et plusieurs arbres, terminent ce précieux tableau qui est de la plus belle couleur, et de la touché la plus spirituelle. — Hauteur, 11 pouces 3 lignes; largeur, 15 pouces et demi.
-B.” It supposedly sold for 260 livres according to an annotated copy in the Rijksbureau voor Kunsthistorische Dokumentatie.
-According to Rosenberg, the painting was bought by “D’avenpart,” actually John Davenport (d.
+Un lointain ouvert et plusieurs arbres, terminent ce précieux tableau qui est de la plus belle couleur, et de la touche la plus spirituelle. — Hauteur, 11 pouces 3 lignes; largeur, 15 pouces et demi.
+B.” The painting sold for 260 livres to John Davenport (d.
 1800; painting dealer).
 Lebrun’s claim that the painting was on panel is erroneous.
 Lebrun’s claim that the painting was on panel is erroneous.

 Paris, sale, February 13ff, 1792, lot 26: “PAR LE MÊME [ANT.
 WATTEAU] . . .
 Un tableau gravé sous le titre des Amusemens Champêtres.
 On y compte six figures d’Hommes & de Femmes, & deux Enfans, dans un riant paysage.
 Haut.
 17 p. larg.
 22. T.” It sold for 101 livres according to an annotated copy in the Frick Art Reference Library, New York.